 - After 7 days, let it air for 24 hours

-- If there is still a lump, reapply for 2-5 more days, until the lump pops or falls off
+- If there is still a lump, reapply for 2 to 5 more days, until the lump pops or falls off

-If you take your dog to the vet and ask for a non-surgical treatment option, you’re probably going to get a prescription for fluorouracil, a topical antimetabolite cream.
+If you take your dog to the vet and ask for a non-surgical treatment option … you might get a prescription for fluorouracil, a topical antimetabolite cream.

-This toxic compound prevents cells from metabolizing to stop cell growth.
-Sounds good, sure … but it’s toxic and is killing dogs.
+This compound prevents cells from metabolizing to stop cell growth.
+Sounds good, sure.
+But it’s toxic and is killing dogs.

 “People using this medication should use care when applying and storing the medication if they are also in a household with pets, as even very small amounts could be dangerous to these animals.”

 If your dog can’t safely eat even a small amount, how can it possibly be safe for him?
 It can’t.
 So if your vet offers this cream you should politely decline.
 You can then reach for one of the more natural treatment options that work.